OSGeo/grass-website/README.md

 # Hugo theme for GRASS GIS website

-This is the upcoming Web site of the GRASS GIS project (under development).
+This repository contains the code of the upcoming Web site of the GRASS GIS project (under development).
 It is hourly deployed at: https://staging.grass.osgeo.org/

+Mailing list for discussions: https://lists.osgeo.org/mailman/listinfo/grass-web

 Below some instructions how to contribute by running a local instance for testing prior to commit changes as pull requests.